 Your workplace may provide a laptop, but that’s really just the start.
 There’s some solid productivity benefits to having a separate keyboard and mouse, and for some jobs multi-monitor setups can also greatly boost what you’re able to do.
 Obviously this one comes down to budget as well, and whether your work is happy to provide any kind of additional hardware, or if there’s home gear you can temporarily repurpose to this effect.

-- Sort out your meeting needs: Almost nobody likes meetings, and sorting out how they’re meant to work when you’re not face to face used to be a real headache.
+Meetings can be uncomfortable at the best of times, but sorting out how they’re meant to work when you’re not face to face used to be a real headache.
 These days there’s plenty of choice in the online meeting space market, from solutions such as Zoom or Google Hangouts to more bespoke software depending on your needs for shared workspaces and documents.

 This could be a mix of online packages, like Google Docs or Dropbox, but it’s also wise to have some offline capability for if your broadband is shaky.
 On the schools front, if you’ve got kids who aren’t attending school but have options for online study – especially for those in year 11 or year 12 – then they’ll typically have access to software packages such as Google Docs and Office 365 that can be installed on their laptops or tablets to keep them as productive as possible.

 Most bosses won’t like me saying this, but it’s true.
 In the average office, you stop to chat to colleagues, or hit the bathroom or go out to buy a “quick” coffee.
 That break might be 10 minutes, but at home breaking out that time can feel like you’re “slacking off”.
 It’s not true, though – you need regular breaks from work to actually remain productive.
 Here, timing apps that follow ideas like the Pomodoro technique can make it easier to log your time and allow your brain periods where it can cool down.

 Set out a space